dric2018/zindi-arc-agi/README.md

  "Optional Title")

  ## Usage
  Reproducing the competiton score can be done by using the fallback solver through the `zindi-arc-solver` notebook from top to bottom.
-Thz below description is also sumarized into the `solution.pdf` document
+The below description is also sumarized into the `solution.pdf` document

 ## Day 1-2: EDA and problem analysis
+The EDA stage can be replecated by running the `data-exploration` notebook.

 - Exploratory data analysis (EDA)
    - Local dev setup (MBP M4 - 24GB, NVIDIA RTX 6000 - 48GB)
    - Data visualization toolkit built around the code base from [Oleg X@Kaggle](https://www.kaggle.com/code/allegich/arc-agi-2025-starter-notebook-eda/notebook)